 In 1970, Central Pennsylvania Business School moved across the Susquehanna River to Summerdale, Pennsylvania.
 Bart and Jean Milano began the creation of the School's current suburban Harrisburg campus, featuring all new structures that included academic buildings, apartment-style housing, and recreation facilities.
 The transition from business school to college began in 1977 when the Commission on Higher Education of the Middle States Association of Colleges and Schools accredited Central Penn.
-In 1999 the Commonwealth of Pennsylvania recognized Central Penn as a two-year college with degree granting privileges.
+In 1999, the Commonwealth of Pennsylvania recognized Central Penn as a two-year college with degree granting privileges.
 In December of 2000, Pennsylvania's Secretary of Education approved Central Pennsylvania College to operate as a four-year degree granting college.

 In 2002, the College doubled the size of its academic buildings with the opening of the Advanced Technology Education Center, which also houses a conference center and restaurant.
 Later that year, Henszey's Bridge, an 1869 wrought iron structure listed in the National Historic Register, was restored and placed in the center of the campus.
 It serves both practical and symbolic purposes.

 The Charles "T" Jones Leadership Library opened its doors in October 2002.
 In addition to serving Central Penn's academic needs, it houses a collection of personal development and leadership materials from many of the country's top motivational speakers and authors.
 Constructed in the spring of 2003, the Craiger C. Parker Amphitheatre showcases the College's core values and provides a scenic setting where outdoor classes and other activities can be held.

 In 2004, Central Pennsylvania College began offering online as well as blended courses and opened its first additional location - Central Penn Lancaster.
-Since that time the College has expanded to the Lehigh Valley area, developed a partnership with McCann School of Business and Technology in Sunbury and Hazleton, and has plans to open other locations.
+Since that time the College has expanded to the Lehigh Valley area, developed a partnership with McCann School of Business and Technology in Sunbury, Pottsville and Hazleton, and has plans to open other locations.

-Educational offerings at Central Penn include a wide variety of practical, high-quality, career-focused programs.
-The College offers traditional and continuing education programs as well as fully online courses, bachelor degree completion programs, and blended courses to meet the needs of adult learners.
-Since 2005 when the College was granted permission from the Middle States Commission and the Pennsylvania Department of Education to offer two fully online degree programs, online offerings have grown to include 12 fully online degree programs and two online certificate programs.
-Additional bachelor degree programs continue to be submitted for review by the Pennsylvania Department of Education.
-The College currently serves approximately 1150 traditional-age residential and non-residential students and working adults across central Pennsylvania.
+Educational offerings at Central Penn include a wide variety of professional careerfocused programs.
+The College offers traditional and continuing education programs as well as fully online courses and blended courses to meet the needs of all learners.
+Since 2005 when the College was granted permission from the Middle States Commission and the Pennsylvania Department of Education to offer two fully online degree programs, online offerings have grown to include 11 fully-online degree programs and three hybrid degree programs provided through a blend of in-person and online instruction.
+The College currently serves approximately 1500 traditional-age residential and commuter students and busy adults throughout Pennsylvania and beyond.

-Central Pennsylvania College is Harrisburg's four-year, private, residential co-educational college.
-In addition to academic buildings, conference center, library, historic bridge, and Parker Amphitheatre, the 35-acre campus includes furnished apartments, townhouses, recreational facilities, and a child development center.
-In 2006 the College completed a \$1,000,000 learning facility featuring a crime lab, a physical therapist assistant clinic, and a medical assisting lab.
+Central Pennsylvania College whose name shortened to Central Penn College in 2010, is a private, residential co-educational college located four miles from the capitol dome in Harrisburg, PA.
+In addition to academic buildings, conference center, library, historic bridge, student fellowship area and amphitheatre, the 35-acre campus includes furnished apartments, townhouses, recreational facilities, and a child development center.
+In 2006, the College completed a \$1,000,000 learning facility featuring a crime lab, a physical therapist assistant lab, and a medical assisting lab.

 Financial struggles face many students; Central Penn is no exception.
-The Central Pennsylvania College Education Foundation exists to help worthy students; and in June 2007, the Foundation announced completion of its \$1,000,000 Campaign for Scholarships.
+The Central Penn College Education Foundation exists to help worthy students; and in June 2007, the Foundation announced completion of its \$1,000,000 Campaign for Scholarships.
+The Foundation's scholarship endowment is currently valued at over \$2,300,000.
+Since 2006, over 500 Central Penn students have received scholarships through the Foundation.